 £10.00 will be your special discounted price when ordered directly via Rachel, instead of the rrp of £15.99

-London’s North Bank in 50 Buildings is due to be published in mid-November!
+London’s North Bank in 50 Buildings was published in mid-November!
 Complementing South Bank in 50 Buildings the new book profiles our favourite buildings along the north side of the Thames between Vauxhall Bridge and Tower Bridge.
 Interspersed with instantly recognisable landmarks we hope to reveal many overlooked or under-known architectural treasures including ICI and Unilever HQs, Millbank Tower, ‘Big Benzene’, Trinity House, a Christian Mission, Carmelite House and Sion Hall.

 Westgate was my childhood holiday home from 1963 to 1971 and it was glorious to revisit this summer with my sister and cousins for a trip down memory lane.
 The beach huts are all brightly decorated now and a bistro on the promenade plus one of the best bakeries – Staple – but basically Westgate is exactly the same as we left it – the Carlton Cinema, the shops, the awnings, the perfect beach and even our self-catering holiday flat which is now a care home.